Siege of Termes: Opposing Forces

 At the onset of the siege, Montfort had a significantly reduced force compared to earlier campaigns.
-Many lords and the militia of Narbonne had departed after the Siege of Minerve, and it was not until a small contingent lead by William of Cayeux arrived that Montfort felt confident in besieging Termes.
+Many lords and the militia of Narbonne had departed after the Siege of Minerve, and it was not until a small contingent led by William of Cayeux arrived that Montfort felt confident in besieging Termes.
 Throughout the siege, Montfort's army would shrink and grow as crusaders performed their 40 days duty required for an indulgence.

 The defenders were led by Raimon of Termes, lord of the castle and either a cathar himself or sympathetic to their cause.
 Raimon had long been aware that the crusaders would besiege his fortress, so he had bolstered the garrison with contingents of militia as well as Aragonese, Brabancon, Catalan, and Roussillon mercenaries.
 He had also stocked the castle with plenty of food, water, and supplies.
 Pierre Roger de Cabaret (who's castle Simon failed to take in 1209) raided and harassed the crusader forces throughout the duration of the siege.